18821650297/EEG-Attention-BiLSTM-GCN/README.md

 # EEG-Attention-BiLSTM-GCN

-The Codes and Dataset will be available soon!
+The Codes and Dataset will be available soon (after paper accepted)!